 Before you start decorating your white bedroom it’s worth taking some time to choose the right white paint colour for your room as the paint colour you choose can have a big impact on the overall look and feel of your room.

-These warm minimalist white bedrooms are all decorated differently showing that there are several ways to make a white bedroom work.
-And when done with intention, white bedrooms can be one of the most calming, soothing and serene spaces which is exactly what you want a bedroom to be.
+These warm minimalist white bedrooms are all decorated differently showing that there are several ways to make a white bedroom work but they all have the two key ingredients.
+When done with intention, white bedrooms can be one of the most calming, soothing and serene spaces which is exactly what you want a bedroom to be.

 *this post contains affiliate links